shaloo/docs.arcana/docs/howto/integrate-app/react/index.md

 ---
 alias: index-integrate-react-app
 title: 'Integrate React App'
-description: 'Integrate Web3 apps that are built using the React framework, with the Arcana Auth SDK using the instructions listed here.
-Make sure that you have configured the Web3 app using the Arcana developer dashboard and obtained a unique clientId for the app.
-The clientId is required to integrate the app.'
+description: 'Integrate Web3 apps that are built using the React framework, with the Arcana Auth SDK using the instructions listed here.'
 sidebar_custom_props:
   cardIcon: 🏁
 arcana: